sak1sham/DataStream/config/README.md

 1. 'bool'
 2. 'float'
 3. 'complex'
+4. 'int'

 Other standard types are taken care of.
 Lists and dictionaries are stringified.
 If not specified, all types are by default converted to string.
-By default, datetime is converted to strings in MongoDB.
-If the source data is consistent, one can also provide a 'datetime' category to keep fields in datetime format.
-However, it's not recommended, and might result in errors.
+By default, datetime is converted to strings in MongoDB processing.

 ## 3. Partition Columns formats